Thursday, August 16, 2018, 7PM - 8PM

 Sandra Harbert Petrulionis is Distinguished Professor of English and American Studies at Penn State University, Altoona, and the author of To Set This World Right: The Antislavery Movement in Thoreau's Concord.
 She has also directed NEH Summer Institutes in Concord on "Transcendentalism and Reform in the Age of Emerson, Thoreau, and Fuller."

-Part of our “People of Concord” Summer Series.
+This event is at Wright Tavern (2 Lexington Road) and is part of our “People of Concord” Summer Series.

 Categories for this event